fcarta29/tanzu-service-mesh-poc/scenarios/sc06-application-performance/sc06-tc02-service-slo-api.md

     ![Traffic Generation Locust - Statistics](../images/traffic-gen-locust-statistics.png)

-8. After about a minute of load generation from the previous step navigate back to the TSM UI and view the GNS performance metrics.
-Scroll down to the P99 Latency metric and observe the rise in wait time for the `shopping` service as the number of requests.
+8. After about a minute of load generation from the previous step, navigate to the GNS performance metrics via the TSM UI.
+Scroll down to the `P99 Latency` metric and observe the rise in wait time for the `shopping` service as the number of requests increases.

     ![TSM GNS Performance](../images/vmware-tsm-gns-performance.png)